 Additionally, you may be questioned how much you believe your home or vehicles are worth and how you arrived at that conclusion.

 Your attorney will already discuss these identical points with you while the bankruptcy schedules were developed and reviewed prior to filing your case.
 The 341(a) creditor meeting lasts approximately ten minutes, but it is critical to the bankruptcy process and your gaining a clean slate from your debts.
-Please feel free to schedule a phone consultation with bankruptcy attorney at Michael D. O’ Brien & Associates if you have any questions or concerns about the 341(a) meeting of creditors or about your case in general.
+Please feel free to schedule a phone case evaluation with bankruptcy attorney at Michael D. O’ Brien & Associates if you have any questions or concerns about the 341(a) meeting of creditors or about your case in general.
 We are here to assist you in making a fresh start.